Salt Lake City, UT

 For Ideal Breast Size & Shape

 Ideal breast size and shape varies from woman to woman in the Salt Lake Valley.
 Some women have never been satisfied with the size or shape of their breasts.
-Other have seen their breasts change with pregnancy, breastfeeding or through substantial weight loss.
+Others have seen their breasts change with pregnancy, breastfeeding, or substantial weight loss.
 For all, the remedy can be breast augmentation.
-Dr Dunkely offers breast enhancement with implants or with a patient’s own fat.
+Dr. Dunkely offers breast enhancement with implants or with a patient’s own fat.